DanielSmith/alap/docs/FAQ.md

 ### Won't users be confused by links that open menus?

 The `aria-haspopup="true"` attribute signals to screen readers that the link opens a menu.
 For sighted users, the cursor changes and the menu appears on click — the interaction is the same as any popup menu.
 The key is signaling intent: dotted underlines, subtle icons, or different link styling can distinguish Alap links from regular links.
 See [Styling](core-concepts/styling.md) for details.

+### How does Alap handle accessibility?

+Accessibility is built in, not bolted on.
+Every adapter (DOM, Web Component, React, Vue, Svelte, Solid, Qwik, Alpine, Astro, Eleventy) ships the same behavior out of the box:

+- **ARIA roles** — triggers announce as `role="button"` with `aria-haspopup="true"` and `aria-expanded`.
+Screen readers hear "Coffee shops, button, menu, collapsed" before any interaction.
+- **Keyboard navigation** — `Enter`/`Space` opens, `ArrowDown`/`ArrowUp` navigates items, `Escape` closes and returns focus to the trigger. `Home`/`End` jump to first/last item.
+No focus is ever lost.
+- **Menu structure** — follows the WAI-ARIA menu button pattern.
+List semantics are removed so screen readers see only the menu and its items.
+- **Auto-dismiss** — mouse leave timeout, click outside, `Escape`, `Tab` (moves focus forward, menu closes), and native Popover API dismissal.
+- **Viewport containment** — the placement engine prevents menus from overflowing the viewport.
+If a menu is taller than the available space, it's clamped with a scrollable region that keyboard navigation works within.

+You don't configure any of this.
+Render the component and it's there.
+See [Accessibility](cookbook/accessibility.md) for the full details.

 ### Does this affect SEO?